IZT

 3) Samyuktagama (Kindred Sermons) 4) Ekottaragama (Gradual Sermons)

-Alaksana :
+Alaksana

-Without forms, appearances, aspects or characteristic.
+Without forms, appearances, aspects, or characteristics.

-Alara-Kalama (Pali), Arada-Kalama (Sanskrit) :
+Alara-Kalama (Pali), Arada-Kalama (Sanskrit)

 One of the sages under whom Shakyamuni Buddha studied meditation for years before His entering the practice of Samadhi under the Bodhi-tree.

-The core of his teachings was “ a formless world ” where any matter no longer exists.
+The core of his teachings was “a formless world” where any matter no longer exists.

-Alaya-Vijnana :
+Alaya-Vijnana

-The so-called “store house of consciousness or consciousness-repository”.
-An eternal substance containing all forms and existences.
 It is the store or totality of consciousnesses both absolute and relative.
-It is the last of eight kinds of consciousnesses, usually called the eighth consciousness from which the Great Round Mirror is derived.
+It is the last of the eight kinds of consciousnesses, usually called the eighth consciousness from which the Great Round Mirror is derived.

-Almsgiving :
+Almsgiving

-Amitabha (Sanskrit) :
+Amitabha (Sanskrit)

 Literally means the Buddha of boundless light or boundless life, and he is the Main Buddha in the Pure-Land of Ultimate Bliss.

-Ananda :
+Ananda

 He accompanied the Buddha for many years as the Buddha’s personal attendant, and he was also ranked as the Second Indian Patriarch of Seon (Jap.
 Zen) after Mahakashyapa.

-Anathapindika (Pali), Anathapindada (Sanskrit) :
+Anathapindika (Pali), Anathapindada (Sanskrit)

 Utmost, right and perfect enlightenment.
 It means the perfect wisdom of a Buddha, which is an attribute of every Buddha.
 It is the highest, correct and complete awareness, usually called “the Right Enlightenment”.

-Anuruddha :
+Anuruddha

 2) An author of the renowned work, called “Abhidharmattha-Sangaha”, which expounds the entire teaching of the Theravada.

-Arana :
+Arana

-Arahat (Pali), Arhat (Sanskrit) :
+Arahat (Pali), Arhat (Sanskrit)

 One who is worthy, honourable.
-The forth of the four stages (Srota-āpanna, Sakrdāgāmin, Anāgāmin, Arhat) of Hinayana practice.
-It means ‘worthy of offerings’ and ‘ slayer of the enemy’ and is one of the ten titles of the Buddha.
+The forth of the four stages (Srota-apanna, Sakrdagamin, Anagamin, Arhat) of Hinayana practice.
+It means ‘worthy of offerings’ and ‘slayer of the enemy’ and is one of the ten titles of the Buddha.

 Arhat is the one who destroys the enemy of passions.

-Arhat is the one who is worthy, deserving of honor and offerings. etc.
+Arhat is the one who is worthy, deserving of honor and offerings, etc.

 Asankya in Pali.
 It is interpreted as innumerable and countless.
-One of units of infinite time in ancient India.
+One of the units of infinite time in ancient India.

-Asanga (290 - 360 A.D.) :
+Asanga (290 - 360 A.D.)

 Buddhist monk who received a series of teachings from Maitreya that became the basis of the Yogacana School.
-He was an elder brother of Vasubandhu, a Hinayanist, but later he converted his brother Vasubandhu to become Mahayanist.
+He was an elder brother of Vasubandhu, a Hinayanist, but later he converted his brother Vasubandhu to become a Mahayanist.
 They both founded the Yogacana School of Buddhism.

-Ashoka (300 B.C.) :
+Ashoka (300 B.C.)

 A Buddhist monarch, the third emperor of the Mauryan Dynasty, who unified most of India under his rule a little over a century after the Buddha’s Nirvana.
 It is said that the Third Council was held during his reign.

-Asura (Pali), Ashura (Sanskrit) :
+Asura (Pali), Ashura (Sanskrit)

-One of the Six Paths of existence.
+One of the Six Paths of Existence.
 Originally meaning a spirit, spirits or even the gods, it generally indicates titanic demons, enemies of the gods (Indra), the jealous gods.

 Asuras, called jealous gods, are born in a celestial realm through the force of both powerful positive karma and negative karma.
 Though blessed with wealth, intelligence and longevity, they are jealous of the superior wealth, celestial bliss of the devas and so are constantly at war with them.

-Asita :
+Asita

 A sage in India who visited the Kingdom of Kapila after Shakyamuni’s birth and predicted His attaining Enlightenment in the future.

-Atman :
+Atman

 The individual self.
 The soul in Brahmanic thought.

-Asvaghosa :
+Asvaghosa

-Avalokitesvara (Sanskrit) :
+Avalokitesvara (Sanskrit)

-Avatamska Sutra :
+Avatamska Sutra

-One of the great Sutras in Buddhism, also known as Flower Adornment Sutra, or Flower Garland Sutra.
+One of the great Sutras in Buddhism, also known as the Flower Adornment Sutra, or Flower Garland Sutra.

-soon after his attaining of Buddhahood.
-It also reveals how to enter Avatamska Realm (the Buddha’s Realm) from saha World (our world).
+It is said that this Sutra was sermoned on earth and in heaven by Buddha Shakyamuni soon after his attaining of Buddhahood.
+It also reveals how to enter the Avatamska Realm (the Buddha’s Realm) from the Saha World (our world).

 ^ top